aliireza/packetmill/README.md

 python3 -m pip install --user npf
 ```

 NPF will look for `cluster/` and `repo/` in your current working/testie directory.
-We have included the required `repo` for our experiments and a sample `cluster` template.
-To setup your cluster, please check our [guidelines][npf-setup] for our previous paper.
+We have included the required `repo` for our experiments and a sample `cluster` template, available at `experiment/`.
+To setup your cluster, please check the [guidelines][npf-setup] for our previous paper.
 Additionally, you can check the [NPF README][npf-readme] file.

 ### X-Change (Modified DPDK)